What are cookies?

 - Notify you about enhancement to our services, such as changes to the website, new services and special offers that may be of interest.

-If you have given us permission to send you information about our products and services by telephone, email or in writing, Next will do so in accordance with the Privacy and Electronic Communications Regulations 2003 and the Direct Marketing Association (DMA) Code of Practice.
+If you have given us permission to send you information about our products and services by telephone, email or in writing, Next will do so in accordance with the US CAN-SPAM Act, state and federal telemarketing laws, as well as the UK Privacy and Electronic Communications Regulations 2003 and the Direct Marketing Association (DMA) Code of Practice.

-Use of Credit Reference Agency Information and sharing of credit information
+Use of Consumer Reporting Agency Information and sharing of credit information

-For details of the Credit Reference Agencies that we receive information from and share information with write to the Group Data Protection Manager at Head Office or via email@example.com, quoting Security and Privacy Enquiry.
+For details of the Credit Reference Agencies that we receive information from and share information with, please feel free to inquire via any of the means available in the Contact Us section below.

 Who Does Next Disclose The Information It Collects To?